MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M04L03Lab: Why is Read-Only routing not working?.md

 --if secondary_role_allow_connections_desc = OFF
 ALTER AVAILABILITY GROUP [AGCorp] MODIFY REPLICA ON N'AlwaysOnN1' WITH (SECONDARY_ROLE (ALLOW_CONNECTIONS = ALL));
 GO
---change the wrong port put the replica SQL Server Engine port (if the port is incorrect) ALTER AVAILABILITY GROUP [AGCorp] MODIFY REPLICA ON N'AlwaysOnN1' WITH (SECONDARY_ROLE (READ_ONLY_ROUTING_URL = N'TCP://AlwaysOnN1:1433'));
+--change the wrong port, put the replica SQL Server Engine port (if the port is incorrect) ALTER AVAILABILITY GROUP [AGCorp] MODIFY REPLICA ON N'AlwaysOnN1' WITH (SECONDARY_ROLE (READ_ONLY_ROUTING_URL = N'TCP://AlwaysOnN1:1433'));
 GO
 --if the replicas are missing or you need to add a new or remove a replica, else leave it.